-The minimal pre-clinical course and credit requirements are:\
+The minimal pre-clinical course and credit requirements are:

 - 16 semester hours of chemistry.
-This includes organic and/or biological chemistry. - 16 semester hours of biological sciences to include anatomy and physiology, genetics and/or molecular biology, a course in microbiology, and immunology (2 credit min.) is required. - One course of college level mathematics, and statistics.
+This includes organic and/or biological chemistry. - 16 semester hours of biological sciences to include anatomy and physiology, microbiology with a lab, immunology (2 credit min.), as well as genetics and/or molecular biology is required. - One course of college level mathematics, and statistics.

-\ The chemistry and biological science courses must be acceptable toward a major in those fields or in medical laboratory science, or be certified by the college/university as equivalent.
+The chemistry and biological science courses must be acceptable toward a major in those fields or in medical laboratory science, or be certified by the college/university as equivalent.
 Survey courses do not qualify as fulfillment of the prerequisites.
 Remedial mathematics courses will not satisfy the mathematics requirement.
 Required classes must be completed with a letter grade of C or higher.